carlsborg/dust/README.md

 > dust$ start state=stop*    # filters can have wildcards

-### Send line-buffered shell commands over ssh to a set of nodes
+### Send line-buffered commands over ssh to a set of nodes

 Use